 Stomach cancer accounts for an estimated 27,600 cases and about 11,010 deaths in the US annually (1 General reference Etiology of stomach cancer is multifactorial, but Helicobacter pylori plays a significant role.
 Symptoms include early satiety, obstruction, and bleeding but tend to occur late in the... read more ).
 Gastric adenocarcinoma accounts for 95% of malignant tumors of the stomach; less common are localized gastric lymphomas Overview of Lymphoma Lymphomas are a heterogeneous group of tumors arising in the reticuloendothelial and lymphatic systems.
 The major types are Hodgkin lymphoma Non-Hodgkin lymphoma See table Comparison of Hodgkin... read more and leiomyosarcomas.
 Stomach cancer is the 2nd most common cancer worldwide, but the incidence varies widely; incidence is extremely high in Japan, China, Chile, and Iceland.
 In the US, incidence has declined in recent decades to the 7th most common cause of death from cancer.
 In the US, it is most common among blacks, Hispanics, and American Indians.
 Its incidence increases with age; > 75% of patients are > 50 years.

 Risk factors for stomach cancer include the following:

 Helicobacter pylori infection Helicobacter pylori Infection Helicobacter pylori is a common gastric pathogen that causes gastritis, peptic ulcer disease, gastric adenocarcinoma, and low-grade gastric lymphoma.
-Infection may be asymptomatic or result... read more (when it is associated with extensive gastric intestinal metaplasia)
+Infection may be asymptomatic or... read more (when it is associated with extensive gastric intestinal metaplasia)